YifanJiangPolyU/YifanJiangPolyU.github.io/_pages/about_me.md

 <hr>

-I am a passionate mechanical engineer with an interest in robotics, automation, and control.
+I am a tech enthusiast with an interest in robotics, automation, and control.
 I have rich experience in designing and implementing automation systems, in motor and motion control, in programming, as well as in mechanical design.

-I received my bachelor degree in Mechanical Engineering at the Hong Kong Polytechnic University, and am pursuing my MSc in Robotics Systems and Control, at ETH Zurich.
+I received my bachelor degree in Mechanical Engineering at the Hong Kong Polytechnic University, and my MSc in Robotics Systems and Control at ETH Zurich.
 More details about me?
 Please see my CV below.
 Click on the <a class="btn btn--info">blue buttons</a> to jump to the section that interests you.

 <a href="#tag_edu" class="btn btn--info">Education</a>
 <a href="#tag_exp" class="btn btn--info">Experience</a>